Posted in heart, Jesus, pain, Physical, scripture, Spiritual, thankful, truth, words, write

 I take casual walks in this enchanted town of Victorian wrap-around porches, bungalows with inviting archways, crevices filled with wildflowers, groves of trees and moss-covered cliffs laced throughout the town.
 I do some porch sitting, watching the hummingbirds and song birds feed.
 While on the front porch yesterday afternoon sipping iced peppermint herbal tea a doe and her fawn meandered between the two residency buildings.
 Later this afternoon I hear the readings of one of my fellow writers at the Carnegie Library a few short blocks away.
 I will make it to the farmer’s market and a couple of local shops tomorrow morning before returning to the laptop for my story writing and making a peach-blueberry slump.
 Visits with the other writing residents have been at dinner time.
 We sit and dine for an hour at a long table filled with delightful foods prepared by an excellent cook from the Old World.
 Yes, life is good.
 I feel God’s blessings.

-Posted in anger, battle, body, brother, change, children, choice, courage, creative, death, differences, divorce, Family, fight, God, husband, job, man, mend, neighbor, peace, people, quote, rain, redeemer, sacred, scripture, secure, sister, strife, trust, water, wisdom, woman, words
+Posted in anger, battle, body, brother, change, children, choice, courage, creative, death, differences, divorce, Family, fight, God, husband, job, man, mend, neighbor, peace, People, quote, rain, redeemer, sacred, scripture, secure, sister, strife, trust, water, wisdom, woman, words

 A Boundary Needed and A Barrier Taken Down